 Spending a few short days in Florence?
-Trust me: this is the absolute best of what to do in Florence, Italy, plus the best books set in Florence to pair with your travel.
+Trust me: this is the absolute best of what to do in Florence, Italy.

 I spent MONTHS researching our trip to Italy because I was traveling abroad for the first time, and we also had the benefit of a great travel agent and great tour guides to further point us to the best spots.
 Then, I honed this list down even further to ONLY the absolute best experiences we had.